 The "Ayes" have it.
 The new business is added to the agenda.

-Ch: The next item of business is to hear from the Budget Committee's support of this new business.
+Ch: The next business in order is to hear from the Budget Committee's support of this new business.
 The chair of the committee will please explain.

 Committee Ch: The committee has always believed that ...